Propeller tips create the craziest air patterns sometimes. |

 Since I had use of this particular all-wheel drive Subaru for more than one day, and I actually had some spare time on my trip, I decided to seize the opportunity and test drive it in it's intended environment.
 The KVR trailhead fit the bill perfectly.
 It's about 8 km of gravel road seasonally topped with snow for about the final 3 K. Not another vehicle on the road all the way up, only one truck parked at the summit parking lot (with a deployed snow mobile ramp) and only one vehicle encountered on the descent (another Subie!
 LOL).

-the swing gate, hugging the base of the hill.
-Off limits now
+This is where the pedestrian/ bicycle trail starts, just beyond the swing gate, hugging the base of the hill.
+Off limits now of course due to deep snow. |

 No comments: